 The food was fabulous, and our lunch was so good that I am almost embarrassed to admit that I ate it before I remembered to take photos.
 That is until dessert, a light, fluffy strawberry perfection.

 In this case, a picture is worth 1,000 words.
 The artwork around the ship was eclectic, interesting, striking, and seemingly everywhere.
 Even the elevator doors were intricately decorated.

 Cabins on the Oosterdam

-The carpet in the long hallways did match the decor in the rooms, although I share here a blue hallway and a red room.
+The carpet in the long hallways did match the decor in the rooms, although what I share here is a blue hallway and a red room.

-We saw two different cabins, this was the larger suite.
+We saw two different cabins, and this was the larger suite.
 Attention is paid to every detail.

 I can only imagine how magical it would be to sit in that tub whilst cruising on a moonlit evening.
-Although, the lack of total privacy might be a disappointment.
+Although, the lack of total privacy might be a concern.